 Do you qualify for Medicare?
 You may want to consider simplifying your health insurance benefits by choosing a Medicare Advantage plan.
-Medicare Advantage plans are private insurance plans offered by Medicare-approved providers.
+This list of Medicare Advantage plans is constituted of private insurance plans offered by Medicare-approved providers.
 Medicare Advantage plans cover all of the original benefits you receive under Original Medicare with the exception of hospice care.
 Hospice care is still covered under your Part A coverage.

 - Best Overall: Kaiser Foundation Health Plan

 - Cheapest: Aetna Medicare Advantage

 - Best Coverage: Humana